 Tax Issues — Housekeeping services for individual householders are in a special class for tax purposes.
-Householders are not required by law to withhold income taxes, but they are supposed to report payments and to pay Social Security and Medicare taxes for anyone paid more than $1,900 a year (2014) as a household employee.
-Most clients are happy to ignore this legal requirement because they don’t want to be bothered with the paperwork and reporting, but growing awareness of regulations has led others to become nervous about not reporting and paying the required Social Security taxes.
+Householders are not required by law to withhold income taxes, but they are supposed to report payments and to pay Social Security and Medicare taxes for anyone paid $1,900 or more a year (2015) as a household employee.
+Many clients are happy to ignore this legal requirement because they don’t want to be bothered with the paperwork and reporting, but a growing awareness of regulations has led others to become nervous about not reporting and paying the required Social Security taxes.
 Other tax issues are similar to those that apply in other areas of self-employment.

 A number of these office skills can be combined to provide comprehensive service for other small business clients who don’t want to spend their time on office paperwork.